entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 110), and references therein; Zhu *et al*.
 (2013), Character 188; Choo *et al*.
 (2017), Character 193; King *et al*.
 (2017), Character 291; Castiello (2018), Character 283; Zhu Y. *et al*.
 (2022), Character 177; Brazeau *et al*.
 (2023), Character 296.

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 1. *Osteolepis* and *Gogonasus* (weak, Holland et al., 2009) are coded 1, *Eusthenopteron* 0.

+> - The coding of *Achoania jarviki* is changed from 0 to 1.

-> - The coding of *Psarolepis romeri* is changed from 0 to 1.
+> - LXY.
+The coding of *Psarolepis romeri* is changed from 0 to 1.
 The coding of *Guiyu oneiros* is changed from 0 to 1 (Qiao et al., 2010).
-The coding of *Achoania jarviki* is changed from 0 to 1.
 The coding of *Miguashaia bureaui* is changed from 0 to 1 (Forey, 1998).
 The coding of *Eusthenopteron foordi* is changed from 0 to 1 (Jarvik, 1980).
 The coding of *Qingmenodus yui* is changed from ? to 1 (Lu et al., 2016).

 > - The coding of *Meemannia*_like fish is 1.